Phi Lambda Upsilon: Membership

-Triennial Congress
+Governance

-The executive committee meets triennially with delegates from local chapters nationwide every 3 years to discuss the business of PLU and to elect the national officers for the next triennium.
-National officers are elected from PLU members that are faculty, governmental, or industrial chemists.
-Voting delegates are graduate or undergraduate PLU members with each chapter being able to cast one vote on each issue raised or national office being elected.
-Active chapters may send one voting delegate whose travel expenses will be reimbursed, although additional delegates from a given chapter and At-large members are also invited to attend.
+The executive committee meets triennially with delegates from local chapters nationwide and elects the national officers for the next triennium.
+National officers are elected from Phi Lambda Upsilon members who are faculty, governmental, or industrial chemists.
+Voting delegates are graduate or undergraduate members with each chapter who cast one vote on each issue raised or national office.
+Active chapters may send one voting delegate, although additional delegates from a given chapter and At-large members are invited to attend.

+Chapters

+Phi Lambda Upsilon has established 78 chapters, with 75 active chapters in 2025.